alexisdlr/Images-Browser/README.md

 # Images-Browser
-Image browser made with Javascript and using the Pixabay API
+Image browser made with HTML5, Javascript, Tailwind CSS and using the Pixabay API